phenopackets/phenopacket-tools/docs/index.rst

   and to enable developers to extend the validation framework to encode the specific requirements of consortia or projects using either JSON schema or programmatic tools.

-On top of the library, we provide a standalone command-line interface (CLI) application for conversion and validation.
+On top of the library, we provide a standalone CLI application for conversion and validation.
+The source code is available at https://github.com/phenopackets/phenopacket-tools.

 The following sections describe phenopacket-tools library and CLI application.
-We start with :ref:`rsttutorial` to provide a quick overview of the CLI application functionality.
+We start with :ref:`rsttutorial` to provide a quick overview of the CLI functionality.
-We follow with the comprehensive :ref:`rstcli` description.
+We follow with comprehensive description of the :ref:`rstcli`.
-The rest of the documentation offers an in-depth user guide for using the library functionality in a JVM-based application.
+The rest of the documentation offers an in-depth user guide for using the library functionality in JVM-based applications.

 .. toctree::
    :maxdepth: 1